yuhua99/nextflux/README.md

 ## ✨ Features

-- 🚀 Fast and responsive UI built with NextUI
+- 🚀 Fast and responsive UI built with HeroUI (Previously NextUI)
 - 🌐 Connect to your Miniflux server
 - 🔄 Automatic background sync with configurable intervals
 - 📱 Mobile-friendly with PWA support